Rating agencies buy into euro zone recovery story

 Italian Prime Minister Matteo Renzi leads a coalition of former rivals he inherited from his predecessor Enrico Letta, whom he ousted in a party coup earlier this year.

-(Additional reporting by Renee Maltezou in Athens, Giulio Piovaccari in Milan, Julien Toyer and Fiona Ortiz in Madrid, Editing by Alessandra Galloni, John Stonestreet and Alison Williams, and Larry King)
+(Additional reporting by Renee Maltezou in Athens, Giulio Piovaccari in Milan, Julien Toyer in Madrid, Editing by Alessandra Galloni, John Stonestreet and Alison Williams)